adobe/commerce-cif-api/README.md

 ### JSON model examples

-The [resources](src/test/resources) folder contains some JSON model examples that can help during the development of the CIF Cloud API.
+The [resources](src/test/resources) folder contains some JSON model examples that can help during the development of the CIF REST API.
 Check the [README](src/test/resources) in that folder for more information about the examples.

 Note that these examples are also used by unit tests to ensure that they are always up-to-date with the Java models.
 This means that a change in a model usually requires applying that change to the corresponsing JSON example.
-This ensures that all examples are always also updated so that they accurately represent the JSON responses expected by the CIF API.
+This ensures that all examples are always also updated so that they accurately represent the JSON responses expected by the CIF REST API.

 ## Adobe I/O Runtime

-The CIF Cloud services architecture is based on [Apache OpenWhisk](https://openwhisk.apache.org) & [Adobe I/O Runtime](https://www.adobe.io/apis/cloudplatform/runtime.html).
+The CIF REST services architecture is based on [Apache OpenWhisk](https://openwhisk.apache.org) & [Adobe I/O Runtime](https://www.adobe.io/apis/cloudplatform/runtime.html).
 The main building blocks of the new commerce services are serverless functions (OpenWhisk actions).
 These actions run on Adobe I/O Runtime inside an isolated container, stateless and serverless interacting with the commerce backend system or other endpoints via their APIs.

 ### Configuring the REST API on Adobe I/O Runtime

-The current implementations of the CIF Cloud API for [Magento](https://github.com/adobe/commerce-cif-magento) and [Commercetools](https://github.com/adobe/commerce-cif-commercetools) expose web actions that can be called directly and that do not automatically "implement" the CIF Cloud REST API.
+The current implementations of the CIF REST API for [Magento](https://github.com/adobe/commerce-cif-magento) and [Commercetools](https://github.com/adobe/commerce-cif-commercetools) expose web actions that can be called directly and that do not automatically "implement" the CIF REST API.
 For example, the `/products/{id}` endpoint would be reachable via the following URL, assuming an example `demo` namespace with the actions deployed in the `magento` package, looking up a product with id `123`:

 `https://runtime.adobe.io/api/v1/web/demo/magento/getProductById?id=123`